PoweredBySAM/RootDocs/README.md

 <details>
 <summary><b>Why are the lights on my Root® coding robot flashing blue?</b></summary>

-If your Root® coding robot is flashing blue with the eyes off, then the robot is in “update” mode.
+If your Root® coding robot is flashing blue with the eyes off, then the robot is in “update mode".
 This can happen if a firmware update is started but fails to complete successfully.

-To troubleshoot this occurrence, you can manually restart the firmware update by following the instructions below:
+To troubleshoot this occurrence, connect to the robot from the SAM Root app.
+(The robot name will be "ROOT BOOT".)
-1. Navigate to the [firmware updater page](https://code.irobot.com/update/index.html) using a Web Bluetooth® Low Energy (BLE) compatible browser, such as Chrome or Edge.
-2. Press the “Pair” button and select the "ROOT BOOT" robot from the connection list.
-You should only see devices that are in "update” mode as connection options on this page.
+Once connected, the app should prompt you to update.
-3. Press the “Update” button and wait for the update to complete.
+Press the “Update” button and wait for the update to complete.

-Alternatively, you may use the iOS or Android apps.
-When you connect to the robot from within the app, it should detect that the robot is in "update mode" and complete the firmware update process.
 Please contact us with a summary of your experience if you are not able to update your robot.

 </details>